0xCompute/rubidity/README.md

 - [**rubidity-contracts**](rubidity-contracts) - standard contracts (incl. erc20, erc721, etc) for ruby for layer 1 (l1) with "off-chain" indexer

+- [**rubidity-classic**](rubidity-classic) - rubidity classic / o.g. contract builder; trying the impossible and square the circle, that is, a rubidity "classic / o.g." dsl builder generating rubidity "more ruby-ish" contract classes.

 More:

 - [~~**rubidity-simulacrum**~~](rubidity-simulacrum) - run (dumb) blockchain contracts in rubidity (with 100%-solidity compatible data types & abis) on an ethereum simulacrum in your own home for fun & profit (for free)